YEAR OF CALL: 1993

 - Honorary Patron, Workers’ History Museum

 David Yazbeck practices as an advocate for unions, employees, and human rights complainants in the areas of labour relations, human rights, judicial review and appeals, and Charter litigation, with an emphasis on the federal public sector.
-He has a particular expertise in employee free speech and whistleblowing, and has argued many of the leading cases.

 David regularly appears before arbitrators, labour boards, human rights tribunals, and Courts at all levels.
-He has substantial experience arguing judicial review applications and appeals in the Federal Court and the Federal Court of Appeal, and often acts as counsel or agent in the Supreme Court of Canada.
+He has substantial experience arguing judicial review applications and appeals in the Federal Court and the Federal Court of Appeal, and often acts as counsel in the Supreme Court of Canada.